Tsinghua-MARS-Lab/Online-HD-Map-Construction-CVPR2023/resources/docs/data.md

 ## Data Annotation

 Here we introduce the format of our data annotations.
+The range of annotations is 60 x 30 meters in ego-vehicle coordinate system.
+All polylines will be truncated at this range.

 ```
 train_annotations {